remla25-team17/operation/README.md

 To leave the node perform `ctrl+d` and destroy Vagrant using `vagrant destroy -f`

+### Initialize the Kubernetes Cluster (Step 13)

+We initialized the Kubernetes control plane using `kubeadm`, configuring it to advertise the controller's IP address and setting the appropriate Pod network CIDR (Classless Inter-Domain Routing).

+### Configure kubectl Access (Step 14)
+We made the cluster configuration available to the `vagrant` user on the controller VM, enabling direct use of `kubectl`.
+Additionally, we copied the configuration file to the host machine so that `kubectl` can be used from outside the VM.

+### Deploy Flannel Network Plugin (Step 15)

+We installed the Flannel networking plugin to enable Pod-to-Pod communication across the cluster.
+The Flannel configuration was patched to use the correct network interface (`eth1`) that matches our Vagrant host-only setup.

+### Install Helm (Step 16-17)

+We installed Helm, the Kubernetes package manager, by adding its official APT repository and installing it via the system package manager.
+This allows us to manage and deploy applications on the cluster more easily.

+Also, we installed the `helm-diff` plugin to improve visibility into Helm changes and make Ansible's provisioning more reliable by avoiding unnecessary re-installs during re-provisioning.

 ## [Use of Gen AI](#-gen-ai)
 Across this project, we have used GenAI solutions (e.g. ChatGPT, GitHub Copilot) for the following:
 - Generating templates and suggesting content for the READMEs across all the repositories.